-Council-The City supports outdoor dining in Llankelly Place as part of a strategy to increase activation of the laneway.
-Following a successful trial of expanded outdoor dining opportunities, acceptable areas for outdoor dining have been defined.
+The City supports outdoor dining in Llankelly Place as part of a strategy to increase activation of the laneway.

-The introduction of new Outdoor dining areas within in Llankelly Place may require some negotiation between business operators to ensure that there is equitable access to outdoor dining opportunities, and an acceptable clear path of pedestrians.
+Outdoor dining in Llankelly Place may require some negotiation between business operators to ensure that there is equitable access to outdoor dining opportunities, and an acceptable clear path of pedestrians.